Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 | **TB1** | 10 |
 | **BLT** | 10 |

-2. Vortex the tagmentation master mix well .
+2. Vortex the tagmentation master mix well.

 3. Add 20 μl of master mix to each sample well.